 – Register for CE credits before the retreat begins.

-– Attend and sign-in to all required sessions.
+– Sign-in to all required sessions within 5-minutes of the start of each session..
 The list of required sessions will be available at the beginning of the retreat.

 – Turn in evaluation and pick up certificate after last session.